-Opioid addiction is scourging the United States and Fentanyl is a major player in the number of opioid-related deaths happening in the country.
+Opioid addiction is scourging the United States, and fentanyl is a major player in the number of opioid-related deaths in the country.
 By now, most Americans have heard that the country is experiencing an opioid addiction epidemic.
-Here are some statistics that put the Fentanyl problem into perspective:
+Here are some statistics that put fentanyl and the opioid epidemic problem into perspective:

 - In 2015, there were 6.5 million fentanyl prescriptions dispensed in the U.S.

-- The rate of fatal Fentanyl overdoses increased 88 percent every year between 2013 and 2016.
+- The rate of fatal fentanyl overdoses increased by at least 88% every year between 2013 and 2016.

-- According to the Center for Disease Control (CDC), over 1,000 people are treated in emergency departments for misusing prescription opioids every single day.
-Many of these are Fentanyl cases.
+- Over 1,000 people are treated in emergency departments for misusing prescription opioids every single day.
+Many of these are fentanyl cases.

-- The CDC also reports that an average of 115 Americans die every day from an opioid overdose.
+- An average of 115 Americans die every day from an opioid overdose.
 Fentanyl is responsible for many of these deaths.

 - In 2016, the number of overdose deaths involving opioids (including prescription opioids like Fentanyl and heroin) was five times higher than in 1999.

 - The economic cost of the opioid crisis in 2016 was $504 billion.